 We, of course, had a flat tire on the way to Arusha.
 I think we somehow attracted them because we had several while we were there.
-So, while Kiondo and Alfred fixed the tire, some of us found a nice private spot and turned it into a bathroom used the facilities, and then once the tire was fixed we were on our way again.
+So, while Kiondo and Alfred fixed the tire, some of us

 On our way there we passed many Masai people.
 The Masai are tribal people, who are nomadic herders who still live throughout Tanzania and Kenya.
 The drought has gotten so bad in Kenya, that many of the Masai have begun to come down to Tanzania to join with the tribes here.
 This is a Maisi Village